 St. George’s University offers a variety of graduate school scholarships and loans to help you address the cost of graduate school.

 SGU’s Office of Financial Aid

-The Office of Financial Aid administers the financial aid available to SGU students, including need-based scholarships, and student loans.
+The Office of Financial Aid administers the financial aid available to SGU students, including need-based scholarships, and private education loans.
 We also offer students extensive financial aid counseling to help them understand eligibility requirements and any terms and conditions of financial assistance packages.